StyLitGAN: Prompting StyleGAN to Produce New Illumination Conditions: Related Work

-{\bf Image Relighting using StyleGAN:}~\cite{tewari2020stylerig} uses StyleGAN to relight faces but require three-dimensional morphable face model.
-In contrast, StyLitGAN does not require any 3D model of the scene. ~\cite{yang2019semantic} uses semantic label attributes ``indoor lighting'' and ``natural lighting'' to train a binary classifier to find directions in latent space that represent them, but cannot produce diverse relighting and requires a search in decoder layers to apply relight edits without changing layout of the scene.
-In contrast, StyLitGAN generates diverse, extreme, and realistic relighting and does not require any search for decoder layers that produce realistic relighting.
+{ \bf Relighting using StyleGAN:} Relighting faces using StyleGAN can be achieved with Stylerig~\cite{tewari2020stylerig} but this method requires a 3D morphable face model.
+In contrast, StyLitGAN does not require a 3D model and can be extended to complex indoor scenes, which is not possible with Stylerig.
+Yang et al.~\cite{yang2019semantic} uses semantic label attributes to train a binary classifier to find latent space directions that represent indoor and natural lighting, but this method cannot produce diverse relighting effects.
+In contrast, StyLitGAN generates a wide range of diverse and realistic relighting effects without requiring any labeled attributes.

+StyleFlow~\cite{abdal2021styleflow} and GAN control~\cite{shoshan2021gan}, require a parametric model to express lighting, such as spherical harmonics.
+These methods are limited to relighting faces and cannot be applied to rooms.
+In contrast, StyLitGAN can produce images of relit or recolored rooms.
+Note: rooms are more challenging to relight than faces due to significant long-scale inter-reflection effects, diverse shadow patterns, stylized luminaires, stylized surface albedos, and surface brightnesses that are not a function of surface normal alone.
+These factors make it difficult to apply environment maps or spherical harmonic directly to rooms.
+Additionally, none of these methods have the ability to resurface or recolor rooms.

-{\bf Other Face Relighting Methods} mostly use carefully collected supervisory data from light-stages~\cite{sun2019single, zhou2019deep, nestmeyerlearning, sengupta2021light, pandey2021total}.
-ShadeGAN~\cite{pan2021shadegan} and Volux-GAN~\cite{tan2022volux} uses a volumetric rendering approach to learn the underlying 3D structure of the face and the illumination encoding.
-Volux-GAN also requires image decomposition obtained from ~\cite{pandey2021total} that is trained using a carefully curated light-stage data.
-In comparison, we do not require any explicit 3D modeling of the scene and also do not require image decomposition model trained on a curated data.
+{ \bf Other Face Relighting} methods use carefully collected supervisory data from light-stages or parametric spherical harmonics~\cite{sun2019single, zhou2019deep, nestmeyerlearning, sengupta2021light, pandey2021total}.
+ShadeGAN~\cite{pan2021shadegan}, Rendering with Style~\cite{chandran2021rendering} and Volux-GAN~\cite{tan2022volux} uses a volumetric rendering approach to learn the 3D structure of the face and the illumination encoding.
+Volux-GAN~\cite{tan2022volux} also requires image decomposition from ~\cite{pandey2021total} that is trained using carefully curated light-stage data.
+In comparison, we neither require any explicit 3D modeling of the scene nor labeled and curated data for training the image decomposition model.